 Listing 18-7: A function with parameters that destructure a tuple

-This will print Current location: (3, 5).
-The values &(3, 5) match the pattern &(x, y), so x gets the value 3, and y gets the value 5.
+This code prints Current location: (3, 5).
+The values &(3, 5) match the pattern &(x, y), so x is the value 3 and y is the value 5.

-We can use patterns in closure parameter lists in the same way, too, because closures are similar to functions, as we discussed in Chapter 13.
+We can also use patterns in closure parameter lists in the same way as in function parameter lists, because closures are similar to functions, as discussed in Chapter 13.

+prod: confirm xref

-We’ve seen several ways of using patterns now, but patterns do not work the same in every place we can use them; in some places, the patterns must be irrefutable, meaning they must match any value provided.
-In other circumstances, they may be refutable.
-Let’s discuss that next.
+At this point, you’ve seen several ways of using patterns, but patterns don’t work the same in every place we can use them.
+In some places, the patterns must be irrefutable, meaning they must match any value provided.
+In other circumstances, they can be refutable.
+Let’s discuss these two concepts next.

 Refutability: Whether a Pattern Might Fail to Match

 Patterns come in two forms: refutable and irrefutable.
-Patterns that will match for any possible value passed are said to be irrefutable.
-An example would be x in the statement let x = 5; because x matches anything and so cannot fail to match.
-Patterns that may fail to match for some possible value are said to be refutable.
-An example of this would be Some(x) in the expression if let Some(x) = a_value; if the value in the a_value variable is None rather than Some, then the Some(x) pattern would not match.
+Patterns that will match for any possible value passed are irrefutable.
+An example would be x in the statement let x = 5; because x matches anything and therefore cannot fail to match.
+Patterns that can fail to match for some possible value are refutable.
+An example would be Some(x) in the expression if let Some(x) = a_value; if the value in a_value variable is None rather than Some, the Some(x) pattern would not match.

-let statements, function parameters, and for loops can only accept irrefutable patterns, because the program cannot continue do anything meaningful with values that don’t match.
-The if let and while let expressions are restricted to only accept refutable patterns, because by definition they’re intended to handle possible failure---the functionality of a conditional is in its ability to perform differently upon success and failure.
+Function parameters, let statements, and for loops can only accept irrefutable patterns, because the program cannot do anything meaningful when values don’t match.
+The if let and while let expressions only accept refutable patterns, because by definition they’re intended to handle possible failure: the functionality of a conditional is in its ability to perform differently depending on success or failure.

-In general, you shouldn’t have to worry about the distinction between refutable and irrefutable patterns, but you do need to be familiar with the concept of refutability so you can respond when you see it in an error message.
-In those cases, you’ll need to change either the pattern or the construct you’re using the pattern with, depending on your intentions for the behavior of the code.
+In general, you shouldn’t have to worry about the distinction between refutable and irrefutable patterns; however, you do need to be familiar with the concept of refutability so you can respond when you see it in an error message.
+In those cases, you’ll need to change either the pattern or the construct you’re using the pattern with, depending on the intended behavior of the code.

-Let’s look at an example of what happens if we try to use a refutable pattern where Rust requires an irrefutable pattern and vice versa.
-In Listing 18-8, we have a let statement, but for the pattern we’ve specified Some(x), a refutable pattern.
-As you might expect, this will error:
+Let’s look at an example of what happens when we try to use a refutable pattern where Rust requires an irrefutable pattern and vice versa.
+Listing 18-8 shows a let statement, but for the pattern we’ve specified Some(x), a refutable pattern.
+As you might expect, this code will error:

 let Some(x) = some_option_value;